-The book of Ephesians, the epistle of Ephesians, among other books are letters written to congregations of the church.
+The book of Ephesians, the epistle of Ephesians, among other books, is a letter written to congregations of the church.
 The pronouns pertain only to church members.
-Blessed is the first word in verse 3; it literally means adorable.
-This tells you a great deal about what Paul thought of God; we admire things that are adorable, and we speak well of them.
+"Blessed" is the first word in verse 3; it literally means "adorable."
+This tells you a great deal about what Paul thought of God.
+We admire things that are adorable, and we speak well of them.
 This is the way Paul is showing the way that he felt about God; he wanted to crawl up into His lap.
 He admired Him, emotionally, for what He has talking about here.

 In this case the specific word is used in the Bible exclusively in reference to God alone.
-Nobody else is called adorable in the Bible, in Greek.
-Thus indicating the very highest of praise and thanksgiving is warm and emotional, given by Paul for whom and what God is.
+Nobody else is called adorable in the Bible, in Greek, thus indicating the very highest of praise and thanksgiving is warm and emotional, given by Paul for who and what God is.

 Paul is talking about the spiritual gifts, many of them, many things that are spiritual in nature.
-So place is not wrong; it is just vague.
+So "places" is not wrong, it is just vague.
 At least it denotes the source location of the blessings—heaven, where God is.
-“Things” is more descriptive, indicating that the blessings given are in reference to heavenly subjects and heavenly matters thus spiritual not physical.
+“Things” is more descriptive, indicating that the blessings given are in reference to heavenly subjects and heavenly matters thus spiritual, not physical.

 Even if they hear the gospel and volunteer, and maybe they want to be a part of it.
 If God does not do the actually drawing, those people blindness will remain and no spiritual gifts will be given at this time.
 So John 6:44 is a clear statement of election by the Father—individual and personal.